enzodipasquale/template-encrypted-player/README.md

 4. **Encrypt your strategy and commit:**
    - Edit `strategy.py` with your strategy logic
-   - Run: `python scripts/setup_encryption.py --recipient "Your Name (penalty bot)"` (use the same name you used in step 3a)
+   - Run: `python scripts/setup_encryption.py --recipient "Your Name"` (use the same name you used in step 3a)
    - Run: `git restore strategy.py` (removes plaintext from working directory)
    - Run: `git add strategy.py.gpg` (add only the encrypted file)
    - Run: `git commit -m "Add encrypted strategy" && git push`